 How To Increase The Energy Efficiency Of Your Roof

 Homeowners are becoming more and more aware of the importance of energy efficient homes and buildings.
 Between increasing energy costs, society becoming more environmentally aware, and realizing our own part in energy waste as individuals, desire is growing to find ways to keep homes energy efficient.
-From installing adequate attic insulation to choosing energy efficient roofing materials, there are many measures you can take to increase the energy efficiency of your roof and home in order to save money and benefit the environment.
+From installing adequate attic insulation to choosing efficient roofing materials, there are many measures you can take to create an energy efficient roofing system in order to save money and benefit the environment.

 Energy Efficient Homes Save Money